storj-thirdparty/uplink-nodejs/README.md

 * Object pieces are globally distributed.
 * Objects are retrieved when you need them.

-This project is built with C/C++ and the building result is libraries of uplink.
+This project is built with C/C++ and the building result is binding libraries of uplink in nodejs.

 ## <b> Getting Started </b>